Our Nutrition Coach Mandi tells about her Personal Experience with the Paleo Diet

 I would often have flare ups and pretty much got accustomed to having a bloated belly… I accepted it as part of my life.
 As a Vegan and avid detoxer, I came across a cleansing program, The McCombs Plan (then called the Lifeforce Plan) where I learned that an over abundance of a yeast, Candida Albicans, can cause acne.
 Candida is present in all of us and we usually have a symbiotic relationship with it because we have “good” bacteria in our body that controls it.
 However, when the body is exposed to anti-biotics (we’ve all been on them a few times) it kills off the good bacteria along with the bad.
 If you don’t allow the good bacteria to flourish again by ingesting foods rich in good bacteria, Candida can get out of control.
 After 4 months of eating a diet almost identical to the Paleo diet (if I only knew then what I know now) and taking high doses of probiotics, my acne was gone.
 However, the tummy troubles remained.

-After graduating with my degree in Food Science and Human Nutrition, I decided I couldn’t work in a hospital as a career and wanted to take a more natural route.
+After graduating with my degree in Food Science and Human Nutrition, I decided I couldn’t work in a hospital as a career and wanted to take a more holistic route.
 I enrolled in the Florida School of Massage 5 days after graduating.
-It was around this time this annoying guy named Aaron convinced me to go out on a date with him.
-That was my last first date…
+It was around this time this annoying guy named Aaron convinced me to go out on a date with him That was my last first date…

 It wasn’t long before Aaron saw me at my worst… bloated, inflamed unable to eat or do anything.
 He encouraged me to start eating more meat and I began eating more chicken, fish and eggs.
 Turns out, beef and pork still upset my stomach to this day.
 I learned that I felt more satiated and energized after having meals with high quality protein.
 I soon replaced my oatmeal with eggs and fruit.
 At this time now, I was no longer a vegetarian/vegan; my diet consisted of grains, veggies, fruits, fish, and poultry.
 I still couldn’t eat dairy, beef or pork.